bytecodealliance/cranelift/docs/langref.rst

         Cretonne uses to represent a program internally are called the intermediate representation.
 Cretonne's IR can be converted to text losslessly.

+    mapped
+        Mapping memory is memory in which loads and stores have defined behavior and succeed without trapping.

     stack slot
         A fixed size memory allocation in the current function's activation